zmsp/zmsp.github.io/_posts/2022-05-12-mentoring-interns.md

 ---

+Tldr - Consider the pros and cons of mentoring and managing interns before taking on the challenge.
+Be prepared to spend extra time at the beginning to get the interns up to speed.
+Be clear about your expectations, give them tasks that are not due until they leave, and have a support system in place.

 # My approach on intern management

 Mentoring is something that I am passionate about because it provides an opportunity for me to share my knowledge and experience with others.
 It is a way for me to help others learn and grow, and it is something that I enjoy doing and I hope to do more of.